stephtong1/McHacks-2019/README.md

 # McHacks-2019

 # Senior Moment
-If you forgot the word, forgot how to say in french, got a senior moment?
+Ever forgot the word, forgot how to say in french, got a senior moment?
 This is the app for you!

 On a serious note, if you forgot the word of an object in front of you in a foreign language, and you're an English speaking living in a multicultural city, then this app will find you the exact word.